recurser/jquery-simple-color/README.markdown

 boxHeight:          Height of the color display box.
                      default value: 20px

 columns:            Number of columns to display.
-Color order may look
-                    strange if this is altered.
+Color order may look strange if this is altered.
                      default value: 16

-insert:             The position to insert the color picker. 'before' or
+insert:             The position to insert the color picker. 'before' or 'after'.
-                    'after'.
                      default value: 'after'

-buttonClass:        A custom CSS class to add to the button, if you want to
-                    add some custom styling.
-                     default value: ''

-colors:             An array of colors to display, if you want to
-                    customize the default color set.
+colors:             An array of colors to display, if you want to customize the default color set.
                      default value: default color set - see 'default_colors' below.

-displayColorCode:   Display the color code (eg #333333) as text inside
-                    the button. true or false.
+displayColorCode:   Display the color code (eg #333333) as text inside the button. true or false.
                      default value: false

-colorCodeAlign:     Text alignment used to display the color code inside
-                    the button.
-Only used if 'displayColorCode' is true.
+colorCodeAlign:     Text alignment used to display the color code inside the button.
+Only used if
-                    'left', 'center' or 'right'
-                     default value: 'center'
+                    'displayColorCode' is true.
+Possible values are 'left', 'center' or 'right', default value: 'center'

 colorCodeColor:     Text color of the color code inside the button.
-Only
-                    used if 'displayColorCode' is true.
+Only used if 'displayColorCode'
+                    is true.
                      default value: '#FFF'

 onSelect:           Function to be called when a color is selected.
-The hex code
-                    is passed into the function.
+The hex code is passed into the
+                    function.
 The callback function will be passed two arguments - the hex code of the selected color, and the input element that triggered the chooser. default value: null

-onCellEnter:        Callback function that excecutes when the mouse enters a
-                    cell.
-The callback function will be passed two arguments
+onCellEnter:        Callback function that excecutes when the mouse enters a cell.
+The callback
-                    - the hex code of the current color, and the input element that triggered the chooser. default value: null
+                    function will be passed two arguments - the hex code of the current color, and the input element that triggered the chooser. default value: null
                      returns: hex value

 onClose:            Callback function that executes when the chooser is closed.
+The callback
-                    The callback function will be passed one argument - the input element that triggered the chooser.
-                     default value: null
+                    function will be passed one argument - the input element that triggered the chooser. default value: null

-livePreview:        The color display will change to show the color currently
+livePreview:        The color display will change to show the color currently under the mouse.
+The
-                    under the mouse.
-The display will revert if no color is selected.
-                     default value: false
+                    display will revert if no color is selected. default value: false

-chooserCSS:         An associative array of CSS properties that will be applied to the pop-up color picker
+chooserCSS:         An associative array of CSS properties that will be applied to the pop-up color
+                    picker.
                     Default value: see options.chooserCSS in the source

-displayCSS:         An associative array of CSS properties that will be applied to the color display box
+displayCSS:         An associative array of CSS properties that will be applied to the color display
+                    box.
                     Default value: see options.chooserCSS in the source

 ```